menata-id/menata/README.md

 > **A language for representing Business Knowledge.**

+Every organization runs on Business Knowledge.

+People know how work gets done.

+They know the rules.

+They know the decisions.

+They know the workflows.

+They know the exceptions.

+The knowledge already exists.

+Yet only a small portion of that knowledge ever becomes software.

+Not because the business is unimportant.

-Business software has been tightly coupled to implementation technologies for decades.
+But because software is expensive to build, difficult to change, and tightly coupled to implementation technology.

-Programming languages evolve.

-Frameworks evolve.

-Databases evolve.

-User interfaces evolve.

-Business Knowledge should not.
+**Menata exists to change that.**

-**Menata** is a declarative language for representing Business Knowledge independently from implementation technology.
+Menata is a declarative language for expressing Business Knowledge independently from programming languages, frameworks, databases, and user interfaces.

 Business Knowledge expressed in Menata can be implemented by one or more Runtime implementations into business applications.